12 Signs a Dog is Dying: What to Do When Your Dog’s Health Declines

 Dog End of Life Care

 Dying goes at its own pace; some dogs may pass quickly, while others may continue to live for weeks or months.
 There’s no way to predict when the end will come.
-It’s a time of worry, grief, and difficulty for pet parents and their families.
+It’s a time of worry, grief, and difficulty for pet parents and their family members.
 You may even wonder if you’ll be able to spot the signs; however, rest assured that when the time comes, you will know.

 Near the end of life, it’s important to consider your dog’s overall quality of life.
 It may be necessary to consider euthanasia at some point.
 This is so very hard—no words can describe the feelings we go through when considering this option.
 However, to be a responsible pet parent you must put your pup’s well being ahead of your emotions and grief.
 You want to keep his suffering to a minimum.
 It’s horribly difficult decision, but sometimes it’s the best option to let our fur babies go peacefully.
 We hope this guide helps you understand what happens during a dog’s end of life, and we send our thoughts and prayers to you and your sweet pup.